Banbury: History

-Banbury used to have a cattle market.
+Banbury used to have a large cattle market.
 Situated on Merton Street in Grimsbury, for many decades, cattle and other farm animals were driven there on the hoof from as far as Scotland to be sold to feed the growing population of London and other towns.
-Since its closure in June 1998, a new housing development has been built on its site which includes Dashwood Primary School.
+Since its closure in June 1998, a new housing development and Dashwood Primary School has been built on its site.
 The estate, which lies between Banbury and Hanwell, was built on the grounds of Hanwell Farm during 2005 and 2006.

 Banburyshire

-Banburyshire is an informal area centred on Banbury, claimed to include parts of Northamptonshire and Warwickshire as well as north Oxfordshire.
+The name 'Banburyshire' is sometimes used informally to describe the area centred on Banbury, claimed to include parts of Northamptonshire and Warwickshire as well as north Oxfordshire.
 Use of the term dates from the early to mid 19th century.
 It was common in the 19th century for market towns in England to describe their hinterland by tacking "shire" onto the town's name.
 "Stones Map of Banburyshire" held by the Centre of Banbury Studies was published in the 1870s or 1880s and it asserted that the term originated in the 1830s but no source is given for that assertion.
 In the 1850s magazine articles used "Banburyshire" or the hyphenated term "Banbury-shire".
 The Banburyshire Natural History Society was formed in 1881.

 In the 20th century a number of books used the term "Banburyshire" in their titles, dating from the early 1960s.

-The county of Oxfordshire has two main commercial centres, the city of Oxford itself that serves most of the south of the county, and Banbury that serves the north (such as Adderbury, Deddington, Wroxton, Great Bourton and Bloxham) plus parts of the neighbouring counties of Northamptonshire and Warwickshire.
+The county of Oxfordshire has two main commercial centres, the city of Oxford itself that serves most of the south of the county, and Banbury that serves the north (such as Adderbury, Cropredy, Deddington, Wroxton, Great Bourton, and Bloxham) plus parts of the neighbouring counties of Northamptonshire and Warwickshire.

-The villages of King's Sutton and Middleton Cheney, and possibly also Aynho, Fenny Compton, Charlton and Croughton could be considered part of Banburyshire, as well as Upper and Lower Brailes.
-The settlements of Bicester, Hinton-in-the-Hedges, Chipping Norton and Hook Norton are on the border of Banburyshire's area.

-Local development plans

-There was a plan in the late 2000s to expand the Bretch Hill estate westwards into local farmland, but this has now been suspended due to the credit crunch and local hostility to the plan, including the southern expansion towards Bodicote.

-The Hanwell Fields Estate was built in the north between 2001 and 2009.
-It was intended to provide affordable social housing to the west and north of Banbury, and more upmarket housing in the Hanwell fields area.

-Local government

-In January 1554 Banbury was granted a royal charter that established the town as a borough to be governed by the aldermen of the town.
-The same charter created the position of High Steward of Banbury.
-Banbury was one of the boroughs reformed by the Municipal Reform Act 1835.
-It retained a borough council until 1974, when under the Local Government Act 1972 it became part of the traditionally Conservative-ruled Cherwell District Council, an unparished area with Charter Trustees.
-A civil parish with a town council was set up in 2000.